 GPR40 has three independent small-molecule binding sites.
 Fasiglifam, a GPR40 partial agonist, binds to one site of these pockets and markedly improves glycemic control by increasing insulin secretion in patients with type 2 diabetes.

 Based on these observations, SCO-267 may be a new drug option for the treatment of diabetes, obesity, and non-alcoholic steatohepatitis.
-A Phase 1 study is ongoing.
+Moreover, a Phase 2 study is in preparation.

 - Nonalcoholic steatohepatitis (NASH)